Driveway Culvert Maintenance

 There are generally speaking two man types of culverts, Roadway and Driveway.
 The type of culvert will determine who is responsible for the maintenance and repair.

 Roadway Culvert- Pipe placed under a roadway to carry drainage or a stream.
-These are generally the responsibility of Public Works.
-If the road is private then the culvert is the responsibility of the road owner (i.e.: Homeowner's Association, etc.).
+If the road is public, the responsibility is with the Town (Public Works) or NCDOT.
+If the road is private then the culvert is the responsibility of the land owner (i.e.: Homeowner's Association, etc.).

 Maintaining your driveway culvert will extend the life of the pipe and ensure that stormwater can properly travel through the drainage system and avoid issues with standing water and urban flooding.

 If your culvert also carries a stream or creek please contact the Stormwater Division for additional assistance to ensure that maintenance is carried out properly.
 Waterways are protected under federal law.

 - Use a flashlight to inspect the length of your pipe from both ends.

 - Use a shrub rake, shovel, or other tool to remove leaves, debris, gravel and dirt from the pipe, being careful not to damage the pipe or joints.